-- 1. The County and the CDSS will act in good faith to resolve differences.
-Any disagreements or conflicts regarding resource family home health and safety assessments and how they are performed will be resolved as follows: - a.
-The primary social worker from the County and the CDSS will meet and confer to resolve differences regarding home health and safety assessments. - b.
-If the primary social workers are unable to resolve differences, the County supervisor and the CDSS supervisor and primary social workers will meet and confer to resolve differences. - c.
-If the supervisors and social workers are unable to resolve differences, the County Program Manager and the CDSS Adoptions Regional Office Manager and their respective supervisors and social workers will meet and confer to resolve differences.
-Requests shall be made by written communication such as email to /from the county to/from the relevant CDSS Adoptions Regional Office Manager.
-Response times between the parties will be no longer than seven calendar days.
+- 1. The County and the CDSS shall act in good faith to resolve differences.
+Any disagreements or conflicts regarding home, health, and safety assessments and how they are performed shall be resolved as follows: - a.
+The primary social worker from the County and the CDSS shall meet and confer to resolve differences regarding home health and safety assessments.

+- b.
+If the primary social workers are unable to resolve differences, the County supervisor and the CDSS supervisor and primary social workers shall meet and confer to resolve differences. - c.
+If the supervisors and social workers are unable to resolve differences, the County Program Manager and the CDSS Adoptions Regional Office Manager and their respective supervisors and social workers shall meet and confer to resolve differences.
+Requests shall be made by written communication such as email to/from the county to/from the relevant CDSS Adoptions Regional Office Manager.
+Response times between the parties shall be no longer than seven calendar days.
 Communication may be in person or by telephone.
-Meetings will continue until the differences are resolved.

-- d.
-If the differences remain unresolved through the process specified above, the matter will be referred to the next higher level of management for each of the Parties until the matter is resolved if appropriate. - F. Conflict of Interest - 1.
-The CDSS Adoptions Regional Office staff conducting home health and safety assessments shall be instructed to avoid a conflict of interest or the appearance of a conflict of interest when rendering services. - 2.
-The CDSS shall direct CDSS Adoptions Specialists to RFA WDs section 4-02(g) to identify any conflict of interest.
-If there exists an appearance of a conflict of interest or an actual conflict of interest, the Adoptions Specialist shall report the conflict to his/her supervisor, who may transfer responsibility for the home health and safety assessment to another Adoptions Specialist. - VII.
+Meetings shall continue until the differences are resolved. - d.
+If the differences remain unresolved through the process specified above, the matter shall be referred to the next higher level of management for each of the Parties until the matter is resolved.

+F. Conflict of Interest

+- 1. The CDSS Adoptions Regional Office staff conducting home, health, and safety assessments shall be instructed to avoid a conflict of interest or the appearance of a conflict of interest when rendering services. - 2.
+The CDSS shall direct the CDSS Adoptions Specialists to RFA WDs section 4-02(g) to identify any conflict of interest.
+If there exists an appearance of a conflict of interest or an actual conflict of interest, the Adoptions Specialist shall report the conflict to their supervisor, who may transfer responsibility for the home, health, and safety assessment to another Adoptions Specialist.

+VII.
 Identification of Services

-The Parties identify that in addition to the services of section III, Legal Consultation and Legal Representation on Appeals, the services described in Section IV, Section V and/or Section VI are a part of this Agreement, if checked below:
+The Parties identify that in addition to the services of section III, Legal consultation and Legal Representation on Appeals, the services described in Section IV, Section V and/or Section VI are a part of this Agreement, if checked below:

-Section IV, Family Evaluation ⊠ Section V, Complaint Investigations ⊠ Section VI, Home Health and Safety Assessment ⊠
+Section IV, Family Evaluation ⊠

+Section V, Complaint Investigations ⊠

+Section VI, Home Health and Safety Assessment ⊠